spake/wobchat-backend/README.md

 | ContentTypeText |   1   | The message is a text message |

 ##`RecipientType`
 >A field in the Message struct.
-Defines what type of entity the message is being sent to
+Defines what type of entity the message is being sent to.
 >
 | Name              | Value | Description                    |
 | ----------------- |:-----:|:------------------------------ |